Electrical Design Software | Elecdes Design Suite by Scada Systems Ltd

 • Subtraction: -

-Operations are evaluated using double precision floating point arithmetic.
+Operations are evaluated using double precision floating point arithmetic, and the result is a double precision floating point number.

 Complete Examples